-- · less the amount of cash reserves that is necessary or appropriate in the reasonable discretion of the general partner to: - · provide for the proper conduct of our business; - comply with applicable law or any debt instrument or other agreement (including reserves for future capital expenditures and for our future credit needs); or - provide funds for distributions to unitholders and our general partner in respect of any one or more of the next four quarters; - plus all cash on hand on the date of determination of available cash for the quarter resulting from working capital borrowings made after the end of the quarter.
+- less the amount of cash reserves that is necessary or appropriate in the reasonable discretion of our general partner to: - provide for the proper conduct of our business (including reserves for our future capital expenditures and for our future credit needs) subsequent to such quarter; - comply with applicable law or any loan agreement, security agreement, mortgage, debt instrument or other agreement or obligation to which we are a party or to which we are bound or our assets are subject; or - provide funds for distributions to unitholders in respect of any one or more of the next four quarters; - plus all cash on hand on the date of determination of available cash for the quarter resulting from working capital borrowings made after the end of the quarter or certain interim capital transactions after the end of such quarter designated by our general partner as operating surplus in accordance with the partnership agreement.
 Working capital borrowings are generally borrowings that are made under our credit facilities and in all cases are used solely for working capital purposes or to pay distributions to partners.